Trump's 'Disloyalty' Claim About Jewish Democrats Shows He Doesn't Get How They Vote

 The Trump campaign argues that Democrats are the ones who "embrace and defend the most vitriolic anti-Semites in their midst" and are "excusing and permitting such anti-Jewish venom to be spewed so freely," said Michael Glassner, the Trump campaign's chief operating officer, in a statement.

-Trump's comments Wednesday also came a day after referred to Omar and Tlaib when he said, "Where has the Democratic Party gone, where they're defending these two people over the state of Israel?"
+Trump's comments Wednesday also came a day after he referred to Omar and Tlaib when he said, "Where has the Democratic Party gone, where they're defending these two people over the state of Israel?"

-Trump's remarks prompted a conservative radio host to call him the "King of Israel," a set of comment that Trump retweeted.
+Trump's remarks prompted a conservative radio host to call him the "King of Israel," a comment that Trump retweeted.

 In response to a question about Reps.
 Ilhan Omar and Rashida Tlaib, President Trump said that "any Jewish people who vote for a Democrat" show a "total lack of knowledge or great disloyalty." https://t.co/rSrHe7pFy0— Twitter Moments (@TwitterMoments) August 20, 2019